dotnet/symstore/src/EmbedIndex/README.md

 When you open the package at C:\hwapp\indexed you will see a symbol\_index.json has been added.
 You can open package using tools like package explorer or by changing the extension to .zip and using standard tools.
 The symbol\_index.json file looks like this:

+    [
       {
+        "clientKey": "5784a7cb8000",
-      "5784a7cb00008000" : "lib/netcoreapp1.0/hwapp.dll"
+        "blobPath": "lib/netcoreapp1.0/hwapp.dll"
       }
+    ]

 ## Further exploration ##

 The embed index tool handles a variety of managed and native formats.
 Give it a try on other packages.

-Check out the [SSQP key conventions](todo/add/this/spec) for more details about how the indexing keys are generated.
+Check out the [SSQP key conventions](../../docs/specs/SSQP_Key_Conventions.md) for more details about how the indexing keys are generated.